Bruno Benini Fashion Photographer 1925 - 2001

 Hazel Benini Stylist 1930 - 2021

 I met Bruno and Hazel Benini by chance.
 I was an amateur photographer who had a friend working for Bruno.
 I was employed near the city and accepted an invitation to meet Bruno & Hazel one Friday evening.
-This was my introduction to fashion photography as I ascended the stairs to their first floor studio at 26 McKillop Street Melbourne.
+It was my introduction to fashion photography as I ascended the stairs to their first-floor studio at 26 McKillop Street Melbourne.

 Bruno was convinced I had a career in the medium and encouraged me to consider studying at one of the 2 photo schools in Australia at that time.
 Both were in Melbourne, RMIT, and Prahran College of Advanced Education.
 I eventually got an appointment with the lecturers at Prahran including Paul Cox.
 On the strength of my placement in the Ilford competition I was accepted at Prahran and began studies the following semester.

 During my 3 years at Prahran I assisted Bruno when time allowed and gained the sort of knowledge other students were envious of.
 The idea of a mentor in those days was not commonplace, I was fortunate.
 1973 was my final year at Prahran and I had realised I was not suited to the world of fashion.
 I loved the outdoors and my first job was on a weekly Melbourne newspaper ‘Southern Cross’.
 After work Bruno, Hazel and I met regularly at the studio.
 The bond had been cemented by their generosity and our love of photography.

 My time at the newspaper confirmed my direction in photography and I decided to concentrate on working in the editorial market specializing in geographic subjects.
 In 1976, I moved to Sydney; it was where the majority of magazine and book publishers were located and it was the obvious place for me.
 This was a difficult decision; I was leaving my immediate family and my adopted family the Benini’s.